CDRayn/binny/README.md

 ### Documentation

-All contributions are expected to sufficiently documented.
+Contributions should be sufficiently documented.
 This a docstring for all callables, modules, and traits.
-All contributions are expected to have accompanying unit tests.
+All

+### Testing

+Contributions should have accompanying unit tests for individual components and integration tests for any API that is formed via publicly accessible members.

 ### Git Branching